-The first step toward implementing the new standard is identifying the right internal or external resources to manage the implementation (i.e., the project manager).
+The first step toward ASC 842 implementation is identifying the right internal or external resources to manage the implementation (i.e., the project manager).
 The right resource will have the knowledge and the bandwidth to devote to the implementation.
 Oftentimes internal staff may have competing demands and are therefore unable to devote the time needed for the project.
 If that is the case, a consultant who is a project manager and familiar with the subject matter would be the efficient and cost-effective option.

 Once the project manager has been selected, create a project plan with a timeline for completion based on the available resources, number of leases, types of leases, and selection of technology to support the implementation.
 The following are major considerations of the plan: